Saturday Group Dip at Mamquam Blind Channel (2022-12-17)

 Time and Place

-This swim takes place at Browning Lake in Murrin Park.
-We will meet at 9:45am and plan to be in the water by 10:00am.
+This cold water dip takes place in the Mamquam Blind Channel in Downtown Squamish.
+We will meet at the beach just east of the intersection of Main Street and Loggers Lane at 9:45am and plan to be in the water by 10:00am.
 Please allow yourself a few minutes to park, get ready, and sign in before the mandatory safety briefing at 9:55am sharp.
-If you miss the safety briefing at 9:55am you will not be allowed to swim with us.
+If you miss the safety briefing at 9:55am , you will not be allowed to swim with us.
 See below for additional location and parking info.

-There are no lifeguards at this lake.
-There is no motorized boat traffic allows, but paddlers or fishers are common.
+There are no lifeguards at this beach.
 Swimming wild is an amazing experience, but it’s not without risk.
 This is how we manage it:

 - We swim within our own abilities, and need to be honest with ourselves about our abilities if we decide to venture out of our depth.
 We want to be out of the water long before we get too cold or exhausted